devagar/standingchikung/_posts/2015-03-01-cow-rabbit.md

 I guess, everyone who tries to produce meaningful work finds this question every day - How does the cow catches the rabbit?

 I find this koan every day on may Chi Kung training - how to keep it simple and effective?
-But I guess, it's the same for everyone who writes, paints, sings, raises a family or embraces some other activity that he can define as artistic.
+But I guess, it's the same for everyone who writes, paints, sings, raises a family or embraces some other activity, that he can define as artistic.

 The trick is I guess, if every day you exercise the cow, she will get a bit better as the time goes along.
 She can learn the tricks of the rabbit, and do what is - according to the laws of physics and in our own minds, an event quite unique to happen.